OliverZhaohaibin/iPhotos/README.md

 Install `ffmpeg`/`ffprobe` and ensure they are on your `PATH` so Windows users receive motion previews instead of placeholders.

+Rich metadata extraction now depends on two additional components:

+- **ExifTool** – install the native executable and ensure it is discoverable on `PATH`.
+The application shells out to ExifTool in large batches, which keeps scanning fast while providing accurate GPS coordinates, capture timestamps, and Live Photo pairing identifiers.
+- **reverse-geocoder** – a lightweight Python dependency that converts decimal GPS coordinates into human-friendly place names for the detail header.

 Image metadata and HEIC decoding fall back to Pillow when available.
 On some Windows Python builds the optional `_ctypes` extension is missing, which prevents Pillow from importing.
 In that case the application skips Pillow-backed features and continues with basic placeholders; install a Python distribution that includes `_ctypes` to re-enable rich previews.

 ### Troubleshooting PyCharm debugging